From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Definitions and recollections

-Category $\QC(G)$ is a rigid monoidal category \cite{etingof:09a}*{\S1.10} under the tensor product $\qcs{L} \otimes \qcs{L'}$ defined by $(\gqcs{L}\otimes\gqcs{L'}, \mu\otimes\mu', \phi\otimes \phi')$, with duals given by applying the sheaf hom functor $\sheafHom(\ - \ ,\EE)$.
-This rigid monoidal category structure for $\QC(G)$ gives the set $\QCiso{G}$ of isomorphism classes in $\QC(G)$ the structure of a group.
+Category $\CS(G)$ is a rigid monoidal category \cite{etingof:09a}*{\S1.10} under the tensor product $\cs{L} \otimes \cs{L'}$ defined by $(\gcs{L}\otimes\gcs{L'}, \mu\otimes\mu', \phi\otimes \phi')$, with duals given by applying the sheaf hom functor $\sheafHom(\ - \ ,\EE)$.
+This rigid monoidal category structure for $\CS(G)$ gives the set $\CSiso{G}$ of isomorphism classes in $\CS(G)$ the structure of a group.

-\begin{remark} The category of quasicharacter sheaves on $G$ is not abelian since it is not closed under direct sums and thus $\QC(G)$ is not a tensor category in the sense of \cite{deligne:02a}*{0.1}.
+\begin{remark} The category of character sheaves on $G$ is not abelian since it is not closed under direct sums; thus $\CS(G)$ is not a tensor category in the sense of \cite{deligne:02a}*{0.1}.
 We suspect that requiring that $\mu$ be injective rather than an isomorphism and dropping the condition that the stalks be one-dimensional would yield an abelian category. \end{remark}

-We will describe the group $\QCiso{G}$ in Theorem~\ref{thm:snake} and the sets $\Hom(\qcs{L},\qcs{L}')$ in Theorem~\ref{thm:autornaught}; in this way we provide a complete description of the category $\QC(G)$.
-In the meantime, we close this section with an elementary observation about $\Hom(\qcs{L},\qcs{L}')$.
-We call a morphism of sheaves \emph{trivial} if it is zero on every stalk.
+We will describe the group $\CSiso{G}$ in Theorem~\ref{thm:snake} and the sets $\Hom(\cs{L},\cs{L}')$ in Theorem~\ref{thm:autornaught}; in this way we provide a complete description of the category $\CS(G)$.
+In the meantime, we make an elementary observation about $\Hom(\cs{L},\cs{L}')$.